ptabasso2/opentelemetry-java-sampleapp/README.md

 ```

 Below here is an example of conf.yaml file.
+Please make sure you are using your API key.
+<br> The one below is redacted.
 <br>Copy paste the following lines to the conf.yaml file, save and exit.

 ```sh